 Politicians now routinely admit to having used marijuana, and even cocaine, when they were younger.
 When Michael Bloomberg was questioned during his 2001 mayoral campaign about whether he had ever used marijuana, he said, "You bet I did – and I enjoyed it."
 Barack Obama also candidly discussed his prior cocaine and marijuana use: "When I was a kid, I inhaled frequently – that was the point."

 Marijuana reform has gained unprecedented momentum throughout the Americas.
-Colorado, Washington, Alaska, Oregon, and Washington D.C. have legalized marijuana for adults.
+Alaska, California, Colorado, Nevada, Oregon, Maine, Massachusetts, Washington State, and Washington D.C. have legalized marijuana for adults.
 In December 2013, Uruguay became the first country in the world to legally regulate marijuana.
-In Canada, Prime Minister Justin Trudeau has promised to legalize marijuana.
+In Canada, Prime Minister Justin Trudeau plans legalize marijuana for adults by 2018.

 In response to a worsening overdose epidemic, dozens of U.S. states passed laws to increase access to the overdose antidote, naloxone, as well as “911 Good Samaritan” laws to encourage people to seek medical help in the event of an overdose.

 Yet the assault on American citizens and others continues, with 700,000 people still arrested for marijuana offenses each year and almost 500,000 people still behind bars for nothing more than a drug law violation.